-The project activities would involve the design, construction and operation of a 132/33 KV Sub-station.
-The key components of the project would include: 2 Nos 50 MVA oil cooled transformers, incoming and outgoing bays connecting to the transmission line, control room and residential quarters for JUSNL employees.
-Setting up of the sub-station would involve a permanent change in land use from presently wasteland to infrastructure.
-Construction activities are expected to cause temporary disturbances because of plying of vehicles in approach roads, site preparation involving cutting and filling of earth and soil, operation of construction machinery and equipment, and the involvement of a labour force.
+The project activities would involve the design, construction and operation of a 132/33 KV GSS.
+The key components of the project would include: 2 Nos.
+50 MVA oil cooled transformers, incoming and outgoing bays connecting to the grid, control room and residential quarters for JUSNL employees.